amydegenaro/great-reads/README.md

 ## Set-Up & Installation

 Fork and/or clone this repository and install dependencies with `npm install`.
-Start a local development environment with `npm run start-dev`.
+Start a local development environment with `npm run start-dev` and navigate to `http://localhost:8080/`.

 ## Developed by